egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 syn keyword nftables_LIST list skipwhite nextgroup=nftables_LIST_list_cmd
 ```

-Detailed explaination of above Vim command:  We are instructing Vim
+Detailed explaination of above Vim command:  Vim
-editor to label this operation as `nftables_LIST` and to
+editor is being instructed to label this operation as `nftables_LIST` and to
 look for a `list` keyword after skipping any and all whitespaces,
 if the keyword matches then go to the set of group called
 `nextgroup=`.
 In the above example, there is only one nextgroup: